Pungyeon/clean-go-article/README.md

 ## Introduction to Clean Code

-Clean Code, is the pragmatic concept of ensuring readable and maintanable code.
+Clean Code, is the pragmatic concept of ensuring readable and maintainable code.
 Clean Code establishes trust in the codebase and will steer developers away from introducing bugs.
 Clean Code will also establish much more stability in development speed, which typically will take a nose dive in the later stages of projects, due to higher risk of increasing bugs when introducing changes, as the codebase expands.

 ### Test Driven Development